MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/wrap/wrap-how-to.md

 ---
 title: Customize and build your mobile app (preview)
-description: Learn about how to use the wrap functionality to package one or more canvas apps into a native mobile app package.
+description: Learn about how to use the wrap functionality to package a canvas or model-driven app into a native mobile app package.
 author: makolomi
 ms.topic: article
 ms.custom: canvas
 ms.reviewer: mkaur
-ms.date: 11/10/2022
+ms.date: 11/11/2022
 ms.subservice: canvas-maker
 ms.author: makolomi
 search.audienceType: